 They’ve also been around a while, too.
-First opening in 1996, Currencies Direct established itself as one of the very first currency exchanges.
+First opening in 1996, Currencies Direct (read our full review) established itself as one of the very first currency exchanges.
 Since then, it’s only grown.
 Last year Currencies Direct oversaw $115 billion worth of transfers.

 What is the cheapest way to send money abroad?